Search

 In Florida, every appointed personal representative, unless they are the sole interested party in the estate, is required to be represented by a Florida licensed lawyer.
 A qualified Florida inheritance lawyer will assist in administering the decedent’s estate and draft intricate documents, including petitions to open and close probate proceedings.
 Numerous legal issues can arise amidst Florida probate and inheritance proceedings, even in a relatively simple cases.
 Often these issues become incredibly complex.

-Personal Representative (Fiduciary) Obligations and Protection from Liability
+Personal Representative (Fiduciary) Obligations and Protection

 Furthermore, the personal representative has a fiduciary duty to the estate of the deceased.
 If the personal representative does not fulfill his obligations as required by the Florida Probate Rules, then he or she could be held personally liable for any resulting losses.
 Underpaying taxes, making an accounting error, paying heirs and creditors in the incorrect order or wrong amount, or failing to obtain court authority before taking certain actions could all lead to personal liability.